 The process of natural plant dyeing was developed over thousands of years of human civilisation as a method of transferring beautiful colours found in nature onto fabrics.
 It can be traced back to ancient India where it was common practice to collect plants, herbs and bark to create dye baths.

 For all of our Tops, Crops and whenever possible we opt for this natural dyeing process.
-Our beautiful, earthy colours come from using various plant materials such as Indigo Leaves, Mango Leaves & Sappan Bark.
+Our beautiful, earthy colours come from using various plant materials such as Indigo Leaves, Mango Leaves, Indian Almond leaves & Indian Redwood Bark.

 To make the colours bright and fast we use natural mordants such as myrobalan, rhubarb leaves, oils, minerals, alum and iron vat.
 We don't use heavy metal mordants like copper, chrome, zinc or tin.

-Please note this dyeing technique is done completely by hand and dye colour is created by eye, this can result in slight colour variances or fading in areas where the natural mordant may not have taken to the fabric 100%.
+This dyeing technique is done completely by hand and dye colour is judged by eye, this can result in slight colour variances or fading in areas where the natural mordant may not have taken to the fabric 100%.
 By embracing any small imperfections rather than sacrificing it for a superficially perfect product, together we are making a difference to our environment and our own wellbeing.

 [widgetic-mosaic-gallery id=59262a43ecb2a10f078b456d autoscale=on width=726 height=592 resize=fixed-height]